Diversity, Excellence and Inclusion Scholarship

 - Mentoring, counseling, workshops, and peer support to coach the cohort through the master's programs and beyond

-The Graduate School of Arts and Sciences welcomed the 2017 Diversity, Excellence and Inclusion Scholarship (DEIS) recipients in August with a barbecue at the dean’s house.
-Five members of the cohort were present, including: Lauren Bernard, Christiana Joseph, AK King, Jill Martin, and Caleb Smith.
-They will be studying: Anthropology, Biotechnology, Global Studies, History, Musicology, and Women's, Gender and Sexuality Studies.
+The Graduate School of Arts and Sciences welcomed the 2018 Diversity, Excellence and Inclusion Scholarship (DEIS) recipients in August with a barbecue at the dean’s house.
+Five members of the cohort were present, including: Michelle Guaman, Kyndall Tyler, Angela Webster, Christian Gochez, and Victor Suarez.
+They will be studying: Ancient Greek and Roman Studies, Anthropology, Biotechnology, Near Eastern and Judaic Studies, and Women's, Gender and Sexuality Studies.
 Read more about the scholars.

 U.S. citizens and permanent residents who are interested in the scholarship should submit their admission applications by the deadlines listed by program below.
 Please note that, in some cases, the deadlines to be considered for the scholarship are earlier than our normal program deadlines.
 Candidates will also need to complete the FAFSA.